typst/packages/packages/preview/blindex/0.1.0/readme.md

 ## Index Sorting Options

-The generated indices can be ordered according to various biblical literature conventions,
+The generated indices are gathered and sorted by biblical literature books, which can be ordered according to various biblical literature book ordering conventions, including:
-including:

 - "LXX" -- The Septuagint;
 - "Greek Bible" -- Septuagint + New Testament (King James);